henry2004y/minimal_test/_posts/2021-10-08-Refactoring.md

 Here is a live example in Python 3.9 for bad smell in code:
   <iframe width="560" height="315" src="https://www.youtube.com/embed/LrtnLEkOwFE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Remember to always keep the code simple and self-descriptive, such that no extra explanatory comments are needed if possible.